 Collaborative Divorce is an alternative to the traditional adversarial court-focused divorce process.
 Using an interdisciplinary team approach that promotes civility and respect, Collaborative Divorce empowers clients to develop innovative solutions to their custody, support, and property questions.
 Collaborative Divorce epitomizes the essence of “Divorce Quarterbacking” in a legally-binding divorce process.

 Collaborative Divorce is a process that provides a couple the support to resolve their divorce issues through the use of an interdisciplinary team of trained divorce professionals and requires a pledge not to go to court.
 Frequently the term “no-court divorce” is used.

-As your Collaborative Divorce lawyers, we quarterback a team consisting of Divorce Coaches and Financial Professionals to provide our clients with educational materials, including a financial report and guidance through complex financial materials.
+As your Collaborative Divorce attorneys, we quarterback a team consisting of Divorce Coaches and Financial Professionals to provide our clients with educational materials, including a financial report and guidance through complex financial materials.
 The client then has the tools he or she needs to evaluate settlement options and reach agreements that are in his or her best interests.

 The clients, supported by Collaborative Team Lawyers, meet in a series of roundtables with team members to work towards a resolution.
 Each client may have a coach, typically a mental health professional, who works separately with him or her to help identify the client’s goals and reflect on his or her behaviors that help or hinder reaching a goal.
 The coach will also help the client find his or her voice and manage the stress and emotions of divorce and prepare clients for meetings.

 Ask yourself these questions:

 If you align with these objectives, then you may be a candidate for this divorce process.

 Another option exists for those clients who wish to keep their divorce process out of court while choosing not to disqualify their Collaborative Team Lawyers in case the settlement falls apart.
 This option is sometimes called a “Cooperative Divorce” or a lawyer-to-lawyer negotiation.